cockroachdb/docs/cockroachcloud/cluster-management.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-CockroachCloud Free (beta) clusters are subject to deletion after 6 months of no activity.
+{{ site.data.products.serverless }} clusters are subject to deletion after 6 months of no activity.
 {{site.data.alerts.end}}

 Proceed with the following steps only if you are sure you want to delete a cluster: